json-api/json-api/format/index.md

 ### Compound Documents

 To save HTTP requests, it may be convenient to send related documents along with the requested documents.

+Related documents **MUST** be included in a top level `"linked"` object, in which they are grouped together in arrays according to their type.

 ```javascript
 {